 In addition to paying the monthly plan premium, some members are required to pay other Medicare premiums.
-As explained in Section 2 above, in order to be eligible for our plan, you must maintain your eligibility for Medi-Cal (Medicaid) as well as have both Medicare Part A and Medicare Part B. For most Brand New Day Dual Access Planmembers, Medi-Cal (Medicaid) pays for your Part A premium (if you don't qualify for it automatically) and for your Part B premium.
+As explained in Section 2 above, in order to be eligible for our plan, you must maintain your eligibility for Medi-Cal (Medicaid) as well as have both Medicare Part A and Medicare Part B. For most Brand New Day Dual Access Plan (HMO D-SNP)members, Medi-Cal (Medicaid) pays for your Part A premium (if you don't qualify for it automatically) and for your Part B premium.